dalenguyen/firebase-wordpress-plugin/README.md

 The Integrate Firebase Plugin will help a Firebase user to login to your WordPress interface - not to WordPress dashboard - from Firebase authentication.
 You can show user info display data that is only available to your Firebase users.

+You also can view Real Time Database from your Dashboard in Version 0.3.0

 ### Links

 * [Github project page](https://github.com/dalenguyen/firebase-wordpress-plugin)